Emergency Alert Broadcast Automation

 - Multi-lingual support, including indigenous languages

-- Mapping function displays Common Alerting Protocol EAS emergency alert system at various geographic scales for cable TV or digital signage visual alerts
+- Mapping function displays Common Alerting Protocol EAS emergency alert system for cable TV or digital signage visual alerts

 - Available as a turn key supported device or DIY open source software